MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Discussion

-This work has several limitations that point to directions for future research.
-First, the reward relies on CheXbert over 14 chest X-ray observations, which provides a clinically relevant but coarse signal that is insensitive to device placement, fine-grained anatomical localization, and temporal change.
-Second, our experiments focus on single-modality chest X-ray data, and the GRPO updates operate on groups of sampled reports, which cannot correct subtle findings that are consistently missed across all candidates.
-Third, our evaluation is based on automatic metrics without large-scale blinded assessment by radiologists, so further validation is needed before deployment in safety-critical workflows.
-Future work should therefore explore richer and more granular supervision signals (including calibrated handling of uncertainty and severity), extend the framework to multi-organ, multi-modality and longitudinal settings, and investigate hybrid reward designs that combine automatic labelers with targeted expert feedback.
-In practice, we envision MRG-R1-style models being integrated as decision-support tools for report drafting and quality assurance—flagging potential polarity errors, omissions, or inconsistencies—rather than replacing radiologist judgment, providing a foundation for progressively more reliable and clinically aligned medical report generation systems.
+This work has one primary limitation.
+Our reward relies on CheXbert’s 14 chest X-ray observations, which provides clinically relevant supervision but remains coarse-grained.
+As a result, it is relatively insensitive to clinically important details that fall outside this label set, such as fine-grained anatomical localization.
+Future work should therefore explore richer and more granular supervision signals (including calibrated handling of uncertainty and severity), extend the framework to multi-organ, multi-modality and longitudinal settings.
+In practice, we envision MRG-R1-style models being integrated as decision-support tools for report drafting and quality assurance, flagging potential polarity errors, omissions, or inconsistencies, rather than replacing radiologist judgment, providing a foundation for progressively more reliable and clinically aligned medical report generation systems.

 \FloatBarrier